Aircloak/aircloak/integration_tests/README.md

 # Integration tests

-This is project bundles air and cloak, and tests end-to-end functionality.
+This project tests integration between air, cloak, and central.
 The project can only be used in test environment:

 ```
 $ MIX_ENV=test mix deps.get